Ph.D. in Chemistry and Chemical Biology, University of California - San Francisco

 Zachary Knight earned his B.A. in Chemistry from Princeton University and his Ph.D. in Chemical Biology from UCSF.
 Following postdoctoral training at Rockefeller University, Dr. Knight joined the Department of Physiology as an Assistant Professor.

-Dr. Knight is a Robertson Neuroscience Investigator of the New York Stem Cell Foundation.
-His work has been recognized by awards from the Sloan, McKnight, Rita Allen, Klingenstein, and Brain and Behavior Research Foundations, as well as NIH New Innovator and Pathway to Independence Awards.
-Most recently, Dr. Knight received a Pathway Award from the American Diabetes Association and the Helmholtz Young Investigator in Diabetes Award.
+Dr. Knight is an Investigator of the Howard Hughes Medical Institute.
+His work has been recognized by awards from the Sloan, McKnight, Rita Allen, Klingenstein and Brain and Behavior Research Foundations; a Robertson Investigator Award from the New York Stem Cell Foundation; a Pathway Award from the American Diabetes Association; and the Helmholtz Young Investigator in Diabetes Award.
+The NIH has recognized his work with a New Innovator Award, Pathway to Independence Award, and the Presidential Early Career Award for Scientists and Engineers (PECASE).